TheCherno/Hazel/README.md

 [![Patreon](https://img.shields.io/badge/%40thecherno--green.svg?style=social&logo=Patreon)](https://patreon.com/thecherno)

 ## Short term goals :
-By the end 2020, we want to make a game, using the Hazel game engine
+By the end 2020, we want to make a game, using the Hazel game engine.

 *note this is subject to change at any time.*